ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 - differentiates costs for products still in process, finished and sold
 - inherently backward looking
 - useful (and required) for financial accounting
-- inclusion of fix costs requires care if used for decision making
+- inclusion of fixed costs requires care if used for decision making

 ## DeJure Scents